patojoke/gettt/Authentication-and-Steam-IDs.md

 ## Steam64

 The 64-bit integer steam64 is what is used on steam community profile links by default.
 These always start with the string "7656119" at least -  they do not start at 0!
-This is the recommended format for all input to get5.
+This is generally the recommended format for input to get5.

+**NOTE: you may have trouble using steam64 ids inside a keyvalues (.cfg) match config.
+Prefer other formats for a .cfg match config file.** The Valve KeyValue parser will interpret any integer string as in integer (even if read as a string), and a steam64 id will not fit inside a SourceMod-internal 32-bit cell!**